 I place my current research in social computing, an area that has to do with digital systems that support online social interactions.
+My core interest is citizen engagement in science and innovation.
+Citizen engagement is an umbrella term encompassing a range of practices, including citizen science and Do-It-Yourself (DIY) practices, which attempt to connect citizens, experts and policy makers.

 I am a hybrid of sociologist and information scientist.
 As such, my research output and approaches do not fit neatly into a single category.
 In my research work I tend to draw from a range of fields, including library and information sciences, science and technology studies, social informatics and e-research.
 In particular, science and technology studies, and specifically actor- network theory, have influenced my research approach, directing my attention to the sociomaterial relations existing in social practices.